-Title: Graduation Requirements Responsibility of: Quality Assurance Dates of Revision: Spring 2022 Dates of Review: 4/2017, Spring 2020, Spring 2022 Next Date to be Reviewed: Spring 2024
+Title: Graduation Requirements Responsibility of: Quality Assurance Dates of Revision: Spring 2022

+Dates of Review: 4/2017, Spring 2020, Spring 2022, Spring 2024

 Students are expected to apply for graduation online by the deadline during the student's final term.
 Students will complete the online application for graduation, which will be reviewed to determine whether students have met all the requirements of their program, have an Institutional GPA of 2.00 or better and have earned the minimum number of college-level credits required for their degree at CCAC.